mehulagg/gitlab_test/doc/ci/multi_project_pipelines.md

 will now trigger a pipeline on the current project's default branch.
 The maximum number of upstream pipeline subscriptions is 2 by default, for both the upstream and downstream projects.
 This [application limit](../administration/instance_limits.md#number-of-cicd-subscriptions-to-a-project) can be changed on self-managed instances by a GitLab administrator.

+## Security note about downstream private projects

+When triggering a pipeline in a downstream private project, the name of the project and the status of the pipeline will be visible from the upstream project's pipelines page.

+Make sure that this does note pose any confidentiality problem before triggering a downstream pipeline in a private project from a public project.